Aerin Frankel: International career

 Frankel made her senior American national team debut at the 2019-20 Rivalry Series, picking up her first senior international win in December 2019.
 She was named to the American roster for the 2020 IIHF Women's World Championship before the Championship was cancelled due to the COVID-19 pandemic.

+Frankel served as the primary goaltender at the 2023 IIHF Women's World Championship, where the United States captured gold.
+Over six games, Frankel earned a 5-0-1 record and compiled a .931% save percentage and 1.48 GAA average.
+Frankel earned a shutout in a 3–0 win over Germany in the quarterfinal round of the tournament.
+Frankel became the first U.S. women's goalie to start five consecutive games at an Olympics or worlds in 26 years.